Rust (programming language): 2015–2020: Servo and early adoption

-The development of the Servo browser engine continued in parallel with Rust, jointly funded by Mozilla and Samsung.
-The teams behind the two projects worked in close collaboration; new features in Rust were tested out by the Servo team, and new features in Servo were used to give feedback back to the Rust team.
+The development of the Servo browser engine continued in parallel with Rust, funded by Mozilla and Samsung.
+New features in Rust were tested out by the Servo team, and new features in Servo were used to give feedback back to the Rust team.
 The first version of Servo was released in 2016.
 The Firefox web browser shipped with Rust code as of 2016 (version 45), but components of Servo did not appear in Firefox until September 2017 (version 57) as part of the Gecko and Quantum projects.

-Improvements were made to the Rust toolchain ecosystem during the years following 1.0 including Rustfmt, integrated development environment integration, and a regular compiler testing and release cycle.
-Rust gained a community code of conduct and an IRC chat for community discussion.
+In the years following 1.0, improvements were made to the toolchain ecosystem including Rustfmt, integrated development environment (IDE) support, and a regular compiler testing and release cycle.
+Rust's community gained a code of conduct and an IRC chat for discussion.

 The earliest known adoption outside of Mozilla was by individual projects at Samsung, Facebook (now Meta Platforms), Dropbox, and Tilde, Inc., the company behind ember.js.
 Amazon Web Services followed in 2020.
-Engineers cited performance, lack of a garbage collector, safety, and pleasantness of working in the language as reasons for the adoption.
-Amazon developers cited a finding by Portuguese researchers that Rust code used less energy compared to similar code written in Java.
+Engineers cited performance, lack of a garbage collector, safety, and developer experience as reasons for the adoption.
+Amazon developers cited a 2017 research finding that Rust code was more energy efficient compared to similar Java code.